 A tastemaker is someone who has the power to dictate the course of opinion within an industry.
 The design community has no shortage of people who, through the respect they’ve earned with their work and veteran status, can write a single blog post which can influence thousands of designers.

 This superpower can be used for good or evil, inspiring designers to achieve new heights of creativity, or inciting the wrath of the community, justified or not, against an unpopular trend.
-We’re going to look at ten of the most prominent designers in today’s industry – what they’ve contributed to design, and they have influenced the world of design today.
+We’re going to look at ten of the most prominent designers in today’s industry – what they’ve contributed to design and they have influenced the world of design today.

 You may or may not recognize Jonathan Ive’s name, but you certainly know his work.
-The lead designer at Apple, Ive came to prominence when he designed the famous “jewel color” iMacs back in the 90s.
+The lead designer at Apple, I came to prominence when he designed the famous “jewel color” iMacs back in the 90s.
 He is responsible for Apple’s current sleek, minimal design.

-David Carson is the father of “grunge” style design: that gritty, noisy, gridless style that dominated the design world in the late 90s and early 2000s.
+David Carson is the father of “grunge” style design: a gritty, noisy, gridless style that dominated the design world in the late 90s and early 2000s.
 Many imitators came after Carson and attempted to copy his style, but very few actually understood the philosophy enough to be successful at it.

-Vignelli has said: “If you can design one thing, you can design everything” which in this designer’s opinion, is some of the most insightful advice a designer can heed.
+Vignelli has said: “If you can design one thing, you can design everything”, which in this designer’s opinion, is some of the most insightful advice a designer can heed.
 Having a broad appreciation for design in general, rather than a narrow, specific discipline, not only helps you become a better designer, it also sets you apart from others who are afraid to branch out.

 April Grieman, along with collaborator Jayme Odgers, is responsible for the “New Wave” design style that rose to prominence in the 1980s.
 She was one of the first designers to use the computer as a tool for design, realizing the dream that Andy Warhol held about the future of computer-generated creative work.

 A former protege of Massimo Vignelli, Bierut has long since come into his own as a designer with his award-winning work with the renowned New York print firm Pentagram.
-Like Vignelli, he is known for his multi-disciplinary approach to design, heading a team of designers who work not only with graphics and type, but also with environmental and editorial design.
+Like Vignelli, he is known for his multi-disciplinary approach to design, heading a team of designers who work not only with graphics and type but also with environmental and editorial design.